 Here is a full guide of the German castles on the Rhine and the history.

 Thanks for reading!
-I hope you enjoy Slovenia and Croatia and its endless beaches and mountains.
+I hope you enjoy summer in Slovenia, Croatia and the Trieste beaches endless sand and mountains.

 Thanks for reading!
 Please share your stories of your awesome outdoor adventures or ask questions from the community over on our facebook group Untold Outdoor Europe Travel Planning.